Personality, behavioural and statistical predictors of health.

 In summary, acculturation of Australian Muslims is influenced by multiple variables, particularly ethnic identity, religiosity, and generation; hence all these variables need to be included in policy regarding successful integration of migrants.

-Brown, J, Jiménez, AL, Sabanathan, D, Sekamanya, S, Hough, M, Sutton, J, Rodríguez, J & García Coll, C 2018, 'Factors related to attitudes toward diversity in Australia, Malaysia, and Puerto Rico', Journal of Human Behavior in the Social Environment, vol. 28, no. 4, pp. 475-493.View/Download from: UTS OPUS or Publisher's site
+Brown, J, Jiménez, AL, Sabanathan, D, Sekamanya, S, Hough, M, Sutton, J, Rodríguez, J & García Coll, C 2018, 'Factors related to attitudes toward diversity in Australia, Malaysia, and Puerto Rico', Journal of Human Behavior in the Social Environment, vol. 28, no. 4, pp. 475-493.View/Download from: Publisher's site

 Hough, M 2017, 'A short history of the Book Collectors Society of Australia, 1944-1981.', Biblionews and Australian Notes and Queries: journal for book collectors, no. no 395-396, pp. 91-98.

 Sitharthan, G, Sitharthan, T & Hough, MJ 2009, 'Alcohol versus placebo drinks in reducing feelings of sadness: Pilot study', Australian Psychologist, vol. 44, no. 4, pp. 248-252.

 Sitharthan, T, Job, RFS, Kavanagh, DJ, Sitharthan, G & Hough, M 2003, 'Development of a controlled drinking self-efficacy scale and appraising its relation to alcohol dependence', Journal of Clinical Psychology, vol. 59, no. 3, pp. 351-362.View/Download from: Publisher's site